 SMART: Science Maths And Real Technology

-Our interactive science shows use demonstrations, experiments, drama, and multi-media to explore STEM concepts, and spark ideas for future careers.
-Science shows are usually 50 minutes in duration, however, timing and content can be adapted to suit event requirements and learning needs.
+Our interactive science shows use demonstrations, experiments, drama, and multi-media to explore STEM concepts and spark ideas for future careers.
+Science shows are usually 50 minutes in duration, however, timing and content can be tailored to suit event requirements and learning needs.

-Our workshops offer enjoyable, inquiry-based learning experiences in science, STEM, coding and robotics for young people and adults.
-Workshops can be delivered as stand alone sessions (1 - 2 hours duration), or, be packaged into a full-day event or multi-week lesson series.
+Our workshops offer enjoyable, inquiry-based learning experiences in science, coding, and robotics.
+Workshops can be delivered as stand alone sessions (1 - 2 hours duration), or, be packaged into full-day events or multi-week lesson series.

 Teacher Professional Development

 SMART offer a variety of professional development workshops, designed to support teachers to build skills and confidence in delivering STEM learning activities.

 - Booking inquiries for in-person Term 3 and Term 4 delivery of SMART science shows and workshops are welcome.

 - Online delivery of some SMART activities is possible.
 Please contact us to discuss your learning needs.

 - For the most up-to-date information on The University of Newcastle's response to COVID-19, please visit https://www.newcastle.edu.au/covid-19